ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 * A text editor
 * Basic knowledge of HTML, CSS, JavaScript, and Chrome DevTools

 This tutorial focuses on getting you started on building an Application for Verse.
 It does not go into the details of the API and different concepts.
-If you need to learn more, you can refer to the __Further Reading__ section at the end of each step of the tutorial, but they are not required to finish this tutorial.
+If you need to learn more, you can refer to the __Further reading__ section at the end of each step of the tutorial, but they are not required to finish this tutorial.

 Beware that the changes you made during the tutorial will only be applied to the Chrome browser that has the extension installed.
 To let other people test your Application, you will need to share the edited extension with them and let them install it on their Chrome browsers too.
 IBM will be providing an Application Registry to allow you to deploy your Application in production.